A sudden CPI spike on Meta can feel like the platform is broken, but the cause is almost always diagnosable.

 What is a diagnostic checklist for troubleshooting a sudden Meta CPI increase?

 Run through this checklist in order.
-It is sequenced by likelihood based on patterns we have seen across hundreds of app campaigns at RocketShip HQ.
-Most issues resolve at step 1 or 2.
+It is sequenced by likelihood, with most issues resolving at step 1 or 2.

 - Step 1: Check top 5 creatives by spend.
 Is CTR down 15%+ and frequency above 3?
 If yes, creative fatigue.